deadpanther/schoolbackend/README.md

-# schoolbackend
+# schoolfrontend
-Backend part of school website using HTML ,CSS, Javascript, Jquery and PHP
+Frontend part of school website using HTML ,CSS, Javascript and Jquery.